Reasons why The User Profile Service fails to log you in

 - The error can occur if user profile was deleted manually.
 Such removal method does not eliminate Security Identifier (SID) from Windows Registry, which causes login errors later.

 Before attempting to try methods listed in this guide, a computer must be restarted first.
 In many cases, it solves the problem, and the user can successfully log into his account.
-In case this doesn’t resolve the issue, you should follow the steps given below.

-Instructions to solve The User Profile Service failed the logon Error on Windows
+Fix The User Profile Service failed the logon Error on Windows

 The provided instructions require logging into Administrator’s account.
 If you only had one user on your computer, then you need to enable hidden Admin account first.
 Here is how to do it: